bwalkt/dashboard/PROXY.md

 ## Additional Information

 - The proxy server runs on port 8080 within the Ziti network
-- The service is accessible through the hostname `golang-proxy.ziti` (or as configured in OpenZiti)
+- The service is accessible through the hostname `proxy.ziti:443` (or as configured in OpenZiti)
 - Target URLs must be in the `ALLOWED_DOMAINS` environment variable for security
 - This setup demonstrates a zero-trust networking approach using OpenZiti